ibexa/documentation-developer/docs/guide/http_cache.md

 Default VCL strips everything except session cookie, so this will effectively be cached "per user".
 If you are on single-server setup without Varnish or Fastly, you can use the same cookie logic on the web server instead.

-This solution is low effort, and can be good enough for one fragment that is reused across whole site, for instance in header to show user name.
+This a low effort solution, and can be enough for one fragment that is reused across the whole site, for example, in header to show user name:

 Example: